Debra’s Story

 Alyssa’s Story

-My own experience with demanding mealtimes and the stresses that come with being a parent wanting the best for their child has helped me be a better speech pathologist.
-I am a firm believer in family-centred practice and working in collaboration with families towards achieving goals that make a difference in the every day.
+My own experience with juggling demanding mealtimes, children with different learning styles and the stresses that come with wanting the best for my children has helped me be a better speech pathologist.
+I am a firm believer in family-centred practice and working in collaboration with families towards achieving goals that matter to them, and goals that make a difference in the every day.
 I hope to help support you on your own food journey- encouraging and celebrating along the way.

 Experience

-I have trained in the Responsive Feeding House Model ™ and attend regular professional development across a broad range of speech pathology domains.
-I have a particular interest in supporting autistic children and their families.
+I am trained in the Responsive Feeding House Model ™ and attend regular professional development and training across all areas of paediatric feeding.
+This includes: